David O. Russell: 1996–2008: Comedic films

+2010–2015: Acclaim and awards success

 In 2010, Russell returned with The Fighter, a biographical sports drama produced by and starring Mark Wahlberg.
 The film focuses on junior welterweight boxer Mickey Ward's rise to claim the WBU Light Welterweight title, as well as his difficult relationship with his mother, Alice Ward (Melissa Leo), and his older half-brother Dickie Eklund (Christian Bale).
 The film became a major critical and financial success, grossing $125 million, and appearing on several critics' year-end top ten lists.
 The Fighter also received seven Academy Award nominations, including Best Picture and Best Director for Russell, the first of his career, and earned awards for both Bale and Leo, for Best Supporting Actor and Best Supporting Actress, respectively.

-Silver Linings Playbook

 Silver Linings Playbook was adapted from the serio-comic novel by Matthew Quick.
 Bradley Cooper plays Pat and Robert De Niro, who starred with Cooper in Limitless, co-stars as his father.
 Jennifer Lawrence plays the lead female role of Tiffany.
 She commented about Russell, "He's really my favorite director since I started watching movies."
 The cast also includes Jacki Weaver, Chris Tucker and the veteran Bollywood actor Anupam Kher.
 The film was released in the United States and Canada on November 16, 2012.
+The film received critical acclaim and was a financial success.